 First Responder Certification and Diploma Program Information

 First responders are emergency personnel who learn to assess injured people at accident scenes, begin treatment where appropriate and then assist more advanced emergency medical providers when they arrive on scene.
-Currently, there is not a first responder diploma program; however, first responder certificate programs can be found at local community colleges or, occasionally, at fire or police stations.
+Find out the prerequisites and time commitment required to pursue a first responder certificate, as well as information about common courses, employment outlook, and salary information.

-First responders will need strong communication, assessment and emergency care skills.
-Students can develop the necessary skills and learn more about the first responder role through coursework in areas, such as the following:
+Students develop strong communication, assessment and emergency care skills and learn more about the first responder role through coursework in areas such as the following:

 - Bleeding and soft tissue injuries